 They use LabKey Server’s assay infrastructure to automate manual workflows and provide rich, real-time reporting.
 Instead of painstakingly stitching together a multiplicity of spreadsheets to answer questions about their data, lab staff can see results right away.
 Transformation scripts pre-process data during import, so quality control statistics are available immediately through a web-based interface.
 If results require normalization, adjustments can be made in bulk, with changes tracked.
 Once data and metadata are in the system, lab members can view real-time reports written in R that summarize and visualize results, or use LabKey Server’s graphical tools to further sort, filter, combine, and chart results.

-The Adair/Kiem lab has used LabKey Server to develop ground-breaking approaches to gene therapy and chemotherapy, such as a treatment for glioblastoma that has already extended survival for a small number of cancer patients from months to years.
+The Adair and Kiem labs have used LabKey Server to develop ground-breaking approaches to gene therapy and chemotherapy, such as a treatment for glioblastoma that has already extended survival for a small number of cancer patients from months to years.
 LabKey Server helps the team pursue projects that range from identifying genes that protect stem cells from chemotherapy to investigating safer viral vectors for gene therapy.